lukaVarga/skeletonizer/packages/vue/README.md

 ```

 ### Color Scheme
 Generally speaking, you shouldn't need to adjust the color scheme of the skeletonized component in most cases.
-However, should you need to, the color scheme of the skeletonized views can be customized by providing the `:color-scheme` property to the `<skeletonizer-skeleton>`.
+However, should you need to, the color scheme of the skeletonized views can be customized by providing the `:color-schema` property to the `<skeletonizer-skeleton>`.

-For more details about the `:color-scheme` property, see the [colorScheme](/packages/utils/README.md#colorscheme) section.
+For more details about the `:color-schema` property, see the [colorSchema](/packages/utils/README.md#colorschema) section.

 ## Contributing
 For Vue adapter-specific contributions, run the following commands to get started: